Sunday, 19 July 2026 ยท Times shown in Sao Paulo ยท Updated

 All match times on this page are shown in UTC.
 Convert to your local Brazil time zone for accurate kick-off and tip-off planning.
 We update this page hourly as broadcasters confirm their line-ups.

-Competition coverage this week highlights the NBA (8 free fixtures) and the Formula 1 (1 free fixture).
+Competition coverage this week highlights the Campeonato Brasileiro Sรฉrie A (11 free fixtures), the NBA (5 free fixtures), the Formula 1 (5 free fixtures) and the FIFA World Cup (1 free fixture).

-Band is showing the most free matches this week with 8 fixtures, making it the channel to watch for free sport in Brazil over the coming days.
+TV Globo is showing the most free matches this week with 17 fixtures, making it the channel to watch for free sport in Brazil over the coming days.

 Premium content such as exclusive league packages, pay-per-view fight cards and full-season motorsport coverage typically requires a paid subscription, but the free-to-air slate above is yours to enjoy at no cost.
 Bookmark this page or use the calendar download on individual match pages to keep track of every free fixture.